-From Nizwa we drive Then we drive to Misfat al Abreyeen.
-This picturesque village lies on a steep slope at the foot of Jebel Shams and consists of old homes and narrow streets.it has a falaj system for many orchards, date palms, and vegetables, it’s worth spending some time walking around the village.
+From Nizwa we drive to Misfat al Abreyeen.
+This picturesque village lies on a steep slope at the foot of Jebel Shams and consists of old homes and narrow streets, it has a falaj system for many orchards, date palms, and vegetables, it’s worth spending some time walking around the village.

-Overnight in Jabal Shams (Sama Heights Resort or similar)
+Overnight in Jabal Shams (Jebel Shams Resort or Similar)

 Day 5 Grand Canyon-Wadi Bani Auf-Muscat

-In the morning we drive down the mountain on the other side (east) into the Wadi Bani Awf, this mountain road drive is an exciting off-road experience and offers fantastic views into dramatic canyons and Wadis, as it winds down several K.M before connecting with Wadi Bani Awf.
-We’ll pass several villages the most beautiful village there is Balad Sayt, its surrounded by mountains in all directions Once we reach the valley (Wadi Bani Awf), will pass also by impressive Wadi Canyons (Snake Canyon) the road leads us through the Wadi while passing numerous small villages.
+In the morning we drive down the mountain on the other side (east) into the Wadi Bani Awf, this mountain road drive is an exciting off-road experience and offers fantastic views into dramatic canyons and Wadis, as it winds down several K.M before connecting with Wadi Bani Awf. we’ll pass several villages the most beautiful village there is Balad Sayt, its surround by mountains from all direction once we reach the valley (Wadi Bani Awf), will pass also by impressive Wadi Canyons (Snake Canyon) the road leads us through the Wadi while passing numerous small villages.

 From there we drive back to Muscat.